Frequently Asked Questions

 What is the Board Review process?

-- Staff summarizes feedback and presents to the Board for review.
+- District staff summarize charter feedback and present to the Board for review.

-- Board adopts zoning that will take effect the year the school opens.
+- Board reviews and adopts final zoning that will take effect for the 2021–22 school year.

 How are final decisions made?